 (II) Give yourself time

 Don’t rush into things.
 Always try to give yourself sometime before for writing down an essay.
 A rushed text isn’t able enough to persuade anyone.
 Give yourself enough time to brainstorm, then write, and edit.
 If possible then start early.
+It is important to keep your focus intact.
+If you cannot handle it all alone, go for apps like Stay Focused.

 Doing so will help you to deal with emergencies such as computer breakdown.
 Even if there are some tough situations like that or if you are not in your full efficiency at any stage then also you will have enough time to complete your essay.